 During the past 30 years, green tea has exploded in popularity, both as a drink and as an extract in supplements.
 An estimated 150 million gallons of green tea are consumed yearly in the U.S., and the extract is available in hundreds of supplements.
 Green tea has been peddled as a medicinal tool in Asian cultures for centuries, and recently it has gained notoriety as an antioxidant, protective against cancer, cardiovascular disease, cerebrovascular problems, high blood pressure, high cholesterol and obesity.
 Although many studies display the beneficial effects of green tea, many questions remain unanswered.

-The goal of this program is to describe the different types of tea and explain the purported health benefits of green tea.
+The goal of this green tea continuing education course is to understand the potential health benefits of green tea, the limitations of these benefits, and what research has and has not been performed to investigate these claims.
 At the conclusion of this course, the student will be able to:

-- Define functional food, phytochemical, and explain why green tea is considered a functional food/beverage.
+- Define functional food and phytochemical, and explain why green tea is considered a functional food/beverage

-This course is intended for an interprofessional audience, including dietitians, health educators, and fitness professionals.
+This course is intended for multiple professions, including dietitians, athletic trainers, health educators, fitness professionals, and physicians.